Send to a friend

-- In a remote and dangerous region of Peru, a robot has taken over the classroom
+[LIMA] In a remote village of the Peruvian Andes, a robot has taken over the classroom.

 Created by a science and technology teacher, Kipi the robot speaks the local language, Quechua, as well as Spanish.
 Kipi is making sure that students do not miss out on classes that were cancelled due to the COVID-19 pandemic.

 In this country of 33 million inhabitants, just 30 per cent of the population has a stable internet connection and rural areas lack electricity.
 This means students cannot access the virtual classes that the Ministry of Education broadcasts on radio and television.

 “Kipi was born because of the pandemic,” teacher Walter Velásquez tells SciDev.Net.
 Velásquez is calling from Colcabamba, a district in the region of Huancavelica, almost 3000 metres above sea level.
 The village is nestled in one of the most dangerous areas of the Peruvian Andes and is a corridor for drug trafficking and some remaining members of the rebel group Shining Path.